Address: The Hawthorns, Halfords Lane, West Bromwich, West Midlands, B71 4LF

 A little further afield and en-route is ‘Manchester Stores’ (B69 2AS), just off J2 of the M5.
 It’s a lively pub that does regular pub grub.
 Alcohol is also available within the ground along with burgers, a range of pies, sausage rolls and pasties.
 You’ll have to smuggle in McDonalds food from the local outlet as it’s not allowed in the ground.

-From this year, there’s a new ‘Fan Zone’ across the road from the ground on the corner of Halfords Lane and Birmingham Road.
+There’s a ‘Fan Zone’ across the road from the ground on the corner of Halfords Lane and Birmingham Road.
 It has live music, a large screen showing sport, plus food and drink is sold welcoming away fans

 You do need to be off the M5 before 17:30.
 If not it could take an hour to do the last mile on the M5.
 There is street parking or a few private match-day car parks at local industrial units near the ground, or at Hawthorns station for around £5.
 One such place is The Beeches Road Methodist Church (B70 6QE).
 It has CCTV and is a ten minute walk away and easy to get onto the M5 after the match.